Gagangiri Maharaj: Life

-Swamiji then decided to travel all over India alone on foot and accordingly his journey started.
-At this time, his fair skin was glowing with health.
+Swamiji then decided to travel all over India alone on foot yet again and accordingly his journey started.
+At this time, his fair skin was glowing with youth.
 Attired in saffron robes of a sanyasi, young and wise, Swamiji was revered by people.
 He travelled on foot from Haridwar to Delhi, Bhopal, etc.

 At Bhopal while he was taking rest after bath near a tank, the princely ruler of Kolhapur and his retinue happened to be nearby while on a brief visit.
 Swamiji's mother tongue being Marathi, a conversation between him and Kolhapur ruler's retinue ensued resulting in the ruler requesting Swamiji to accompany him to Kolhapur.
 In 1932 the Raja of Kolhapur had been to Dajipur jungle for hunting.
 Swamiji who had accompanied him stayed back in the jungle, where he lived from 1932 to 1940.
 He spent these years in meditation and deep reflection.
 In Bombay between 1948 and 1950, he stayed in Dadi Hirji Parsi graveyards, near the temple of Maruti, at shidi near Walkeshwar.
-Guru pournima (full moon day of Ashadha month for worshipping the Guru) used to be celebrated on a big scale at Birla Kreeda Kendra in Bombay.
+Guru pournima (full moon day of Ashadha month for worshipping the Guru) used to be celebrated on a big scale at Birla Kreeda Kendra in Mumbai.
 In spite of all these preoccupations in respect of the society, he continued his penance for over 60 years.
-Maharaj also called upon the youth to come forward and revive the glory of Hinduism.
+Maharaj also called upon thwasuth to come forward and revive the glory of Hinduism.
 He was awarded "Vishwagaurav Vibhushan" by the Parliament of the World's Religions.

 Teachings

 Gagangiri Maharaj was an active environmentalist seer.
 He preached and spread awareness about the conservation and protection of the environment.
 His teachings emphasized on living in a harmonious relationship with nature and preserving it.
+He was active in several tree plantation drives and encouraged conservation of biodiversity.

 Ashrams and devotees

-He used to travel between his ashrams in Khopoli and Gaganbawda.
-He has a huge number of devotees in the states of Maharashtra, Madhya Pradesh, Gujarat, Goa, Karnataka, Telangana and Andhra Pradesh.
-His ashrams are located in Maharashtra, Goa and Andhra Pradesh.
+Gagangiri Maharaj used to travel between his ashrams in Khopoli and Gaganbawda.
+In Malad Ashram, devotees light lamps on the occasion of Kojagiri Purnima each year.
+He has a huge number of devotees in the states of Maharashtra, Madhya Pradesh, Gujarat, Goa, Karnataka, Telangana, and Andhra Pradesh.
+His ashrams are located in Maharashtra, Goa, and Andhra Pradesh.
 He had devotees like Dhirubhai Ambani, Bal Thackeray, Mamata Kulkarni.
-Interestingly, the rosary of rudraksha which Balasaheb generally held in his hands were a blessing given to him by Gagangiri Maharaj.
+Interestingly, the rosary of rudraksha which Balasaheb generally held in his hands was a blessing given to him by Gagangiri Maharaj.

 Maharaj took Mahasamadhi on 4 February 2008 at 3:30 a.m.during Brahmamuhurtha at his Ashram in Khopoli.